Run concurrent Helm benchmarks

 Metrics to record

-• Total elapsed time: overall time taken to complete all installs.
+• Total elapsed time (overall time taken to complete all installs)

-• Number of parallel installs: number of Helm installs run at the same time.
+• Number of parallel installs

-• Failures: any Helm failures or Kubernetes API errors.
+• Any failures or Kubernetes API errors

 Benchmark summary